Applications of Borel-definable homological algebra to locally compact groups: Introduction

-In the present paper, building on the work of Hoffmann and Spitzweck, we prove that the functor $\mathrm{Hom}$ for locally compact \emph{Polish} abelian groups has a total right derived functor, as well as a cohomological right derived functor.
-This is established by showing that every locally compact abelian Polish group is isomorphic to a closed subgroup of a locally compact abelian Polish group possessing an injective open subgroup, and that the class of such groups is injective (in the second variable) for the $ \mathrm{Hom}$ functor.

 The derived functor of $\mathrm{Hom}$ for locally compact abelian Polish groups will then form our main tool, together with the concrete description of the left heart of the category of abelian Polish groups given in \cite {lupini_looking_2024}.
 This description identifies the objects of this category as the groups with an abelian Polish cover (previously considered in \cite{bergfalk_definable_2024-1,bergfalk_definable_2024}) and the morphisms of this category as the Borel-definable group homomorphisms between them.
 By construing $\mathrm{Ext}$ as a functor to the category of groups with a Polish cover, we are able to apply Borel-definable methods developed in \cite {lupini_looking_2024,bergfalk_definable_2024-1,bergfalk_definable_2024} to compute this invariant in a number of examples.
-As an application, we completely characterize the injective and projective objects in the left heart of the category $\mathbf{LCPAb}$ of locally compact Polish abelian groups, as well as in the left heart of a number of thick subcategories of $ \mathbf{LCPAb}$, including those spanned by: totally disconnected groups, topological torsion groups, topological $p$-groups, finite ranks groups, finite ranks topological torsion groups, finite ranks $p$-groups, compactly generated groups, and Lie groups.
+As an application, we study the injective and projective objects in the left heart of the category $ \mathbf{LCPAb}$ of locally compact Polish abelian groups, as well as in the left hearts of a number of thick subcategories of $\mathbf{LCPAb}$, including those spanned by totally disconnected groups, topological torsion groups, topological $p$-groups, finite-rank topological $p$-groups, topological torsion groups of finite ranks, compactly generated groups, and Lie groups.
+In the case of the category $\mathbf{TorFLCPAb}$ of topological torsion groups of finite ranks, we characterize the objects of $\mathbf{ TorFLCPAb}$ that are injective in its left heart and all the projective objects of its left heart.